-2-Heat Exchanger (FIGURE 14)
+2-Heat Exchanger (FIGURE 15)

 The LGT units use cluster type inshot burners with matching tubular aluminized (stainless steel is an option) steel heat exchangers and two-stage redundant gas valves.
-Units are equipped with one eleven tube/burner for high heat and one nine tube/burner for medium heat.
+Units are equipped with one eleven tube/burner for high heat, one nine tube/burner for medium heat, and one six tube/burner for standard heat.
 Burners use a burner venturi to mix gas and air for proper combustion.